Metal–organic framework: Metal exchange

 Post-synthetic modification techniques can also be used to exchange an existing metal ion in a prefabricated MOF with a new metal ion by metal ion exchange.
 The complete metal metathesis from an integral part of the framework has been achieved without altering the framework or pore structure of the MOF.
-Similarly to post-synthetic ligand exchange post-synthetic metal exchange is performed by washing prefabricated MOF crystals with solvent and then soaking the crystal in a solution of the new metal.
+Similarly to post-synthetic ligand exchange, post-synthetic metal exchange is performed by washing prefabricated MOF crystals with solvent and then soaking the crystal in a solution of the new metal.
 Post-synthetic metal exchange allows for a simple route to the formation of MOFs with the same framework yet different metal ions.

 Stratified synthesis

 In addition to modifying the functionality of the ligands and metals themselves, post-synthetic modification can be used to expand upon the structure of the MOF.
 Using post-synthetic modification MOFs can be converted from a highly ordered crystalline material toward a heterogeneous porous material.
 Using post-synthetic techniques, it is possible for the controlled installation of domains within a MOF crystal which exhibit unique structural and functional characteristics.
-Core-shell MOFs and other layered MOFs have been prepared where layers of have unique functionalization but in most cases are crystallographically compatible from layer to layer.
+Core-shell MOFs and other layered MOFs have been prepared where layers have unique functionalization but in most cases are crystallographically compatible from layer to layer.

 Open coordination sites

-In some cases MOF metal node has an unsaturated environment, and it is possible to modify this environment using different techniques.
+In some cases MOF metal nodes have an unsaturated environment, and it is possible to modify this environment using different techniques.
 If the size of the ligand matches the size of the pore aperture, it is possible to install additional ligands to existing MOF structure.
 Sometimes metal nodes have a good binding affinity for inorganic species.
-For instance, it was shown that metal node can perform an extension, and create a bond with the uranyl cation.
+For instance, it was shown that metal nodes can perform an extension, and create a bond with the uranyl cation.